Trip.com reflects on its part played in a year of recovery

 Bookings with the global travel service provider hit a new record, with year-on-year growth surging by 84%

 SINGAPORE, Dec.
-28, 2022 /PRNewswire/ -- 2022 saw Trip.com, the global travel platform, mark its fifth anniversary as it continued its ambitious expansion plans to be the trusted trip companion for travellers worldwide.
+28, 2022 /CNW/ -- 2022 saw Trip.com, the global travel platform, mark its fifth anniversary as it continued its ambitious expansion plans to be the trusted trip companion for travellers worldwide.

 As part of its celebrations, Trip.com launched its innovative 'Hi Five World!' campaign and local marketing initiatives to coincide with the mega 11 11 and Black Friday sales days, offering consumers highly competitive local deals and discounts.